Renting a Car & Driving in Albania

 Albania is one of the most mountainous countries in Europe.
 It’s safe to assume that if you are driving in Albania, you will have to do some mountain driving.

-It was a little shocking how fast some of the Albanians drove those roads with the numerous switchbacks and hair pin turns, but they did.
-I just took my time, let them pass me when the wanted, and honked before every blind turn.
+It’s a little shocking how fast some Albanians drive these roads with numerous switchbacks and hair pin turns, but they do.
+I just take my time, let them pass me when they want, and honk before blind turns.

-Honestly I didn’t mind the mountain driving (and I did a lot of it), it was kind of fun.
-And the scenery was spectacular.
+Honestly I don’t mind the mountain driving (and I do a lot of it in Albania).
+The scenery is usually spectacular.

 Taking a Rental Car & Driving Cross Border